Spring is in the air, as is the promise of several offbeat holidays—even if you don’t like pranks or chocolate bunnies. Here are 35 of them.

 April 2: International Children's Book Day

-Celebrated since 1967, this holiday takes place on Hans Christian Andersen's birthday.
+Celebrated since 1967, this holiday takes place on or around Hans Christian Andersen's birthday.

 April 3: Tweed Day